azkahariz/rafflesia/README.md

-# Rafflesia
-Rafflesia Bogor

-# Bomb Scoring System
+# Rafflesia Bomb Scoring System
 Bomb Scoring is a system that functions to determine whether a bomb falls on a target or not.
 In this brief explanation, I want to explain several sections:

 - References